 About AMGA and IFMGA Mountain Guide Certification

-Northwest Mountain School owners and guides John Race and Olivia Cussen are both fully certified by the AMGA and IFMGA.
+Northwest Mountain School owners and guides John and Olivia Race are both fully certified by the AMGA and licensed by the IFMGA.

 AMGA Certification:The American Mountain Guides Association (AMGA) certifies guides in three different disciplines: Rock, Alpine, and Ski.
 An individual can be certified at a variety of levels in each discipline.
 Once certified that individual has been deemed qualified by the AMGA to guide within that discipline within certain terrain guidelines (listed below).
 They have taken several courses and passed a rigorous 7 to 10 day exam where they were required demonstrate a high level of proficiency while safely guiding on very challenging terrain.
 Additionally they are required to have specific medical and avalanche training for certain disciplines.

-IFMGA Certification:If an individual reaches the highest level of certification in each discipline they automatically become an IFMGA member and are an IFMGA licensed guide.
+IFMGA Credentials:If an individual reaches the highest level of certification in each discipline they automatically become an IFMGA member and are an IFMGA licensed guide.
 IFMGA means International Federated Mountain Guides Associations and is the english translation of Union Internationale des Associations de Guide de Montagne (UIAGM).
 IFMGA guides are given a pin, and a card, identifying them as a licensed guide.
-The process of becoming IFMGA certified can cost upwards of $30,000 and takes about 5 years.
+The process of obtaining IFMGA credentials can cost upwards of $50,000 and takes about 5 years.

 The following is each AMGA discipline as described by the AMGA.